teunbrand/tornadoplot/README.md

 files, or calculate coverage *de novo* from [tabix](http://www.htslib.org/doc/tabix.html) files or `GRanges` objects in R. The data can then be plotted with help from the {ggplot2} package.
-Why does this package exist?
-Well, because other packages aren’t doing things quite the way I want them to be done.

 \* This is not a widely used term.
 It is just more imaginative than yet another type of ‘heatmap’, which may display anything really.